thoughtlessmind/reactnews.dev/README.md

 ### How?
 While we come with up with a more robust process with Continuous Deployment of our newsletter, raise an issue with your suggested content.

-It would be helpful if add these things:
+It would be helpful if you add these things:

 * A classifier [ Podcast | Twitter Thread | Open Source | Free training material | Youtube video | Blog | Timeless classics ]
 * A heading